 - Lastly, Christa wasn’t there.
 She played the most important role in the series next to Eren.
 But she wasn’t even there.
 Okay.

-On the other side of the coin, I liked the fact that the two bubbly characters of Sasha (Nanami Sakuraba) and Hanji (or Hans, Satomi Ishihara) had been retained.
+On the other side of the coin, I liked the fact that the two bubbly characters of Sasha (Nanami Sakuraba) and Hanji (or Hans, Satomi Ishihara) were retained.
 At the very least, those two gave the film the essence of being close to the original plot.
-Plus, the 3D Maneuver Gear that seemed to be so legit!
-An also plausible feature of the movie was the almost non-stop action from start to finish.
+Plus, the 3D Maneuver Gear was lit!
+Another plausible point in the movie was the non-stop (almost) action from start to finish.
 That’s one thing the team can be proud of.
 You will never get bored watching it.
 Another thing, though I have mentioned some unnatural occurrences, the effects were nearly superb.
 Thumbs up to Higuchi and the Scouting Legion!

 Yet, this doesn’t end here.
 There will be more reviews to come as soon as Part Two of the movie sets off.
 Will this change the views of the people from good to better or from good to worse or from worse to worst?
 Well, let’s see how it goes!
 Let’s all watch the Attack on Titan: End of the World on September 19 (Japan) and tentatively on September 23 (Philippines).
 Though I was only averagely satisfied with the first part, I’d still like to witness more smiling titans crushing humanity!